Ariel Dempsey

 What made your medical school the right fit for you?

 Michigan State University College of Human Medicine was incredibly supportive.
-The Resource Center for Persons with Disabilities helped me find creative ways to work around my disabilities and a number of MSU CHM staff members walked alongside me and blessed me with their encouragement.
+The Resource Center for Persons with Disabilities helped me find creative ways to work around my disabilities, and a number of MSU CHM staff members walked alongside me and blessed me with their encouragement.
 I’m very grateful for all of the grace MSU CHM gave to me.

-If you had the opportunity to talk to a potential medical student, what would you tell about what medical school will be like?
+If you had the opportunity to talk to a potential medical student, what would you tell them about what medical school will be like?

 If a potential medical student asked me, “What will medical school be like?”
 I would say, “Medical school will be whatever you make it.”